TacMechMonkey/urllib-lambda-ADSF-check/README.md

 This was designed as a simple nightly check to automate a SysAdmin process.

 To confirm character count and server names, run the script once and pull details from the response.

-Still needs: URL/HTTPError.code + .reason in exception handling.

-Runs locally no probs.
-Known issue when run in Lambda, it notifies SNS twice when SNS is called - https://stackoverflow.com/questions/51705061/lambda-boto3-python-issue